Bonsai shears, also called bonsai scissors, are the most often used

 As your hobby develops, you will know when you need additional tools.

-That is one that's difficult to duplicate.
+That one is difficult to duplicate.
 A branch cutter will make removing the branches you don't want, much easier and quicker than using heavy duty garden shears.

 Lots of folks use chopsticks to help remove soil, or even use them when adding soil to a container.
 It's an easy to find, free tool.
 Take some home from your favorite Oriental restaurant.
 You will probably use them more than you think.